j3ffyang/ansible/README.md

 If you want to run the step one by one, you run the following in a batch

-**Caution: this will destroy the entire Kubernetes cluster, Docker and images**
+**Caution: this will destroy the entire Kubernetes cluster, Docker environment!**

 > Note: ``{{ uusername }}`` is defined in `global.yaml`